 Advantages of Databricks on Azure

 Databricks is a first-party service on Azure, which means it enjoys deep integration with the Microsoft ecosystem.
-Identity management in Databricks is integrated with Azure Active Directory (AAD) authentication, which can save time and effort in an area that I have found can be difficult in large, regulated organizations.
-The same is true of the deep integration with networking, Private Links and Azure’s compliance frameworks.
+Identity management in Databricks is integrated with Azure Active Directory (AAD) authentication, which can save time and effort in an area I have found difficult in large, regulated organizations.
+The same applies to deep integration with networking, private links, and Azure compliance frameworks.
 The value of this integration is amplified if the client also uses some combination of Azure Data Lake Storage (ADLS), Azure Synapse Analytics, or Power BI.
 The Databricks integration with these products on Azure is seamless.
-FinOps gets a boost in Azure for companies with an Azure Consumption Commitment (MACC) as Databricks’ costs can be applied against that number.
-On the topic of cost management, Azure spot VMs can be used in some situations to reduce cost.
+FinOps gets a boost in Azure for companies with an Azure Consumption Commitment (MACC), as Databricks’ costs can be applied against that number.
+Regarding cost management, Azure spot VMs can be used in some situations to reduce costs.
 Azure Databricks and ADLS Gen2/Blob Storage are optimized for high throughput, which reduces latency and improves I/O performance.

 Disadvantages of Databricks in Azure